-Welcome to the Web site for the Colorado Community College System (CCCS), the state’s largest and fastest growing system of higher education.
+Welcome to the Web site for the Colorado Community College System (CCCS), the state’s largest system of higher education.
 Our colleges are exciting, dynamic institutions that allow you to pursue your dreams and achieve your goals.
 We welcome everyone who desires an education or seeks to enhance their knowledge and skills.
 We are the primary doorway for freshmen and sophomores entering Colorado’s higher education.
 Our colleges are less concerned with where you’ve been than where you want to go and our fundamental goal is making certain that every student receives the individual attention he or she deserves.
 Our talented instructors are hired to teach and only to teach.
 Our classes are kept small to ensure that the student-teacher relationship remains vigorous and energetic.

 Within this Web site, you can find links to our 13 community colleges as well as the Colorado Community College Online (CCCOnline).
 We have information on career and technical education, business and workforce development, and resources for educators and administrators.